srujanchidarla/JobFinder/README.md

 **JobFinder** is a modern, responsive, and feature-rich job listing platform built with **React** and **TailwindCSS**.
 It allows users to search for job listings dynamically from external APIs, filter jobs by categories, and explore various job opportunities with an intuitive and interactive UI.
 Whether you're a job seeker or an employer, JobFinder provides an excellent user experience for both.

 ## Features
-- **Dynamic Job Listings**: Fetch job listings from external APIs using Adzuna, filter them by category, and limit the number of jobs displayed on the home page.
+- **Dynamic Job Listings**: Fetch job listings from external APIs using Adzuna, filter them by category and limit the number of jobs displayed on the home page.
 - **Show More/Show Less Toggle**: Job descriptions are truncated by default, with the ability to toggle between showing the full description or just a preview.
 - **Integrated Icons**: Icons for job types, locations, and salaries to improve the visual experience.
 - **Responsive Design**: Works seamlessly across devices with fully responsive design.